 Recently, it came time to settle my bet with Tom Ferry.
 I had worked incredibly hard the whole year, while still being involved in all the extracurriculars as before.
 I maintained my 4.0 GPA as well.
 So, while I didn’t make the $100,000 goal, I was able to exponentially grow my business, with a final revenue of $31,000 in my first full year.
 Tom was awesome enough to still give me the $5,000, which is now safely in my savings account.

 Now, you can find my cookies at several Austin area restaurants and coffee shops (see a full list here) as well as the Vandegrift High School football concessions stands.
-I am excited to continue to grow and improve my business, so stay in touch to see what I’m up to next by following me on Instagram and Facebook!
+As I am now a student at Baylor University in Waco, TX, I cannot personally be in Austin to fully run Madi’s Munchies.
+But don’t worry!
+With some help from my little sister, Phoebe, things will continue to run smoothly while I learn more about how to make Madi’s Munchies even better.

 If you need just one dozen cookies, treats for a corporate event, want to send a gift to someone, or donate cookies to a local charity, Madi’s Munchies is here to help!